weka/terraform-gcp-weka/README.md

 client_frontend_cores = DESIRED_NUM
 ```
 ### Mounting clients in udp mode
-In order to mount clients in udp mode you should pass the following param (in addition to the above):
+In order to mount clients in UDP mode you should pass the following param (in addition to the above):
 ```hcl
 mount_clients_dpdk = false
 ```